 Rule 3.
 Narcotics, Alcoholic Beverages, and Controlled Substances

+Unlawful possession, use, production, distribution, or sale of alcohol or controlled substances by any student, faculty or staff member is prohibited on College property.
 A student shall not knowingly or negligently own, possess, use, transport or be at any time under the influence of any narcotic drug, alcoholic beverage or any other controlled substance (as controlled substance is defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on MCC grounds or during the time when a student is participating in any MCC activity, function, or event off MCC grounds.
 Use of any drug authorized by medical prescription from a registered physician shall not be considered a violation of this rule.
 However, students shall be held strictly accountable for their behavior while under the influence of prescribed medicines.
+The College reserves the right to require a student to undergo a medical examination by a physician or health professional chosen by the College whenever there is a question of the individual’s fitness to attend classes, or where there is a reasonable basis for concern that a student’s condition could pose health or safety hazards for other persons.
+(See the MCC Drug and Alcohol Free Campus Policy for more information.)

 Rule 4.
 Sexual Misconduct